apace100/origins-docs/docs/power_types/model_color.md

 [Power Type](../power_types.md)

-Multiplies the color of the texture of entity that has the power.
+Multiplies the luminosity of the base color of the texture of the entity that has the power by the specified color values.

 Type ID: `origins:model_color`

+!!! caution

+	The resulting color will **always** be a darker color.
+Currently, there is no way to make it bright due to how the power type blends the color.

 ### Fields